cpporchard/innodb_lite/storage/innobase/e_buf/README.md

 #### Adaptive Hash Index (Reads)
 Cache frequently accessed values.
 AHI doesn't cover the entire index, just the frequently accessed values.

+It observes search pattern, and use the prefix of the index key to build a hash index.

+AHI would be helpful in speeding queries that does exact match and not queries with `LIKE` or wild card matches.

+AHI hash maps tuple values to record pointers on index page.
+If successful, it prevents tree navigation.
+AHI is partitioned based on index_id + space

 #### Adaptive Flushing (Writes)
 Flushes pages from the buffer pool to disk in a way that optimizes performance.
 It uses a combination of LRU and FIFO algorithms to determine which pages to flush.